cybercongress/cybercongress/blog/drafts/cyb_tutorial_eth_local_node/eth_node.md

 [2.
 How to add custom ipfs node to your Cyb](https://steemit.com/web3/@savetheales/how-to-add-custom-ipfs-node-to-your-cyb)

 Hi!
-As we know from [previous post](https://steemit.com/web3/@savetheales/how-to-add-custom-ipfs-node-to-your-cyb) we need 3 greenlights on the right side of footer.
+As we know from [an earlier post](https://steemit.com/web3/@savetheales/how-to-add-custom-ipfs-node-to-your-cyb) we need 3 green lights on the right side of the footer.
 Today we'll add ETH node to Cyb.
 We'll use Parity node as an example, but you can try Geth node if you feel strong enough.

 ### Installing Parity-node

-The easiest way to install stable version of Parity is [Homebrew](https://brew.sh/).
+The easiest way to install the stable version of Parity is [Homebrew](https://brew.sh/).
 Run this command in terminal:

 `brew tap paritytech/paritytech`